-Diarrhoea and Vomiting 48 hours Coronavirus- Covid 19 If your child or anyone in your family show any of the following symptoms- New Continuous cough, High Temperature you must all isolate for 14 days.
-Please contact the school for further guidance.
+Diarrhoea and Vomiting 48 hours Coronavirus- Covid 19 Try to stay at home and avoid contact with other people if you or your child have symptoms and either: have a high temperature do not feel well enough to go to work, school, childcare, or do your normal activities You can go back to your normal activities when you feel better or do not have a high temperature.
+If your child has mild symptoms such as a runny nose, sore throat or mild cough, and they feel well enough, they can go to school or childcare.
 Chicken Pox When all spots have crusted over.
 German Measles (Rubella) 4 days from onset of rash Measles 4 days from onset of rash Mumps 5 days from the onset of swollen glands.
 Scarlet fever 24 hrs after commencing antibiotics.
 Whooping cough 48 hrs from commencing antibiotic treatment.
 Impetigo Until lesions are crusted and healed or 48 hrs after commencing antibiotic treatment Verrucae Not necessary to exclude from swimming Ringworm of the scalp Until treatment commenced Scabies Child can return after first treatment Tonsillitis Child can attend school if well enough